Introduction to QtracW

 All the necessary files and installation instructions are available from the QtracW FTP site.

 A series of highly successful nerve excitability workshops have been held between 2009 and 2016.
 Further workshops may be organised in the future if there is adequate demand.
-Please click here for more details and contact us if you are interested in attending a workshop.
+Please contact us if you are interested in attending a workshop and we can put you in touch with the organisers if any are planned.

 A JoVE video article is also available which illustrates use of the DS5 and QtracW:-